kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1973</span> First Lady Imelda Marcos buys her 17th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."

-- <span class=year>1974</span> President Marcos realize the Philippines possesses a valuable and virtually inexhaustible commodity for trade: Filipinos.
+- <span class=year>1974</span> President Marcos realizes the country possesses a valuable and virtually inexhaustible commodity for trade: Filipinos.
 He creates government agencies to select and certify the best varieties for export, first to the Middle East, then to the rest of the world.

 - <span class=year>1974</span> Hiroo Onoda, the first-ever *hikikomori*, comes out of his cave and surrenders in Lubang Island, Mindoro.
 His hideout reveals World War II-era rifles, discarded cups of instant ramen, and a massive collection of manga.

-- <span class=year>1976</span> Muammar Gaddafi and Imelda Marcos perform a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement.
+- <span class=year>1976</span> Muammar Gaddafi and Imelda Marcos stage a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement.

 - <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the glorious Land of the Rising Sun to perform tinikling and maglalatik for cultural events.
 Tens of thousand others enroll in folk dance classes.